Winter Salt Spreading Guide

 However, as a rule, we recommend that 10 – 15 grams of rock salt are spread per square metre.
 This amount can increase to 20 – 40 grams if weather conditions are more severe or if rain has fallen before freezing temperatures are predicted, as rainfall will wash away the rock salt.

-Check out our range of rock and winter salt!
+Check out our range of winter salt!